Shuya-Uno/Sado-Game/README.md

 # Sado-Game (Sado \~Japanese Tea Ceremony\~)

+### About this game...

 ・CYOA game (Multi-ending)
 ・Can experience Japanese Tea Ceremony
 ・Full of jokes (especially in various endings)
+・Originally created for exchange students in Japan (to know about Japanese Tea Ceremony through fun game)
+・Free for everyone!

 ### This game is for...